psaikido/hugle.uk/pages/prose/Thesium/060-rebellion.md

 duties.
 There are many generations of them too by this time.
 This small group has a leader that is voted in every few years.
 They call him Top Prof. Each component is carefully examined and logged so that it can be replicated when it wears out.
-As he reviews all the parts that have been replaced, he notices that that every component of the Ship has been replaced multiple times.
+As he reviews all the parts that have been replaced, he notices that every component of the Ship has been replaced multiple times.
 Debates start up concerning the supposed 'soul' that the Ship is supposed to house.
 Surely they would have found this 'soul' by now?
 They are yet to discover that